ultimaxx/rav1ator-cli/README.md

 # rAV1ator CLI

-(just a lazy fork, don't think this will go anywhere)

 An easy-to-use CLI utility for working with Av1an, written in Bash.

 rAV1ator CLI is a command-line utility for encoding videos using the Av1an encoding toolkit.
 It provides an easy-to-use interface for configuring various encoding settings, selecting encoders, and managing the encoding process.
 The utility is written in Bash and leverages the power of Av1an for efficient AV1 encoding.